Jokendo-collab/KenyaRwandaCollaboration/README.md

 ## KenyaRwandaCollaboration
-This is the repository for Kenya and Rwanda collaboration SARSV2
+- This is the repository for Kenya and Rwanda collaboration
+- SARSV2
+[x] Done downloading